YohaiCP/d9-autobrd-gcp/README.md

 # d9-autobrd-gcp
-Serverless function for onboarding GCP projects in Dome9.
+Serverless function for onboarding and monitoring GCP projects in Dome9.